lastingParadox/ff-site/archive-to-markdown/md/ff2/19-pushing-up-daisies.md

 > ...
 You know he can understand you, right?

-_She then switches it back to Squoatish._
+_She then switches it back to Squoatian._

 **Enchantingtable2013** _(15-Sep-18 04:52 PM)_